AasthaPanta/visualize-blockchain/README.md

-This is interactive Blockchain visualization web application.
+This is an interactive Blockchain visualization web application.

-Using its interactive UI, you can better understand the concepts of Blockchain application.
+Using its interactive UI, you can better understand the core concepts of Blockchain application.

 As of now, it just includes very basic ideas of the blockchain technology.